atreyasha/spp-explainability/docs/develop.md

             **DEADLINE:** *\<2020-12-24 Thu\>*

+            1.  initial steps

-            1.  technique: execute code on low batch level with preset arg namespace in `soft_patterns.py` and `train.py` -\> use this to understand batch level processes and address limitations below
+                1.  execute code on low batch level with preset arg namespace in `soft_patterns.py` -\> use this to understand batch level processes and fix minor issues where present such as variable naming, formatting etc.

-            2.  core model developments

-                1.  improve code quality with unique model logging and tensorboard workflows

-                2.  use separate tokenizers such as nltk or sentencepiece tokenizer from Transformers library

-                3.  why are `*START*` and `*END*` tokens repeated before and after, and why is `*UNK*` used for padding when a separate `*PAD*` token could be used?
+                2.  why are `*START*` and `*END*` tokens repeated before and after, and why is `*UNK*` used for padding when a separate `*PAD*` token could be used?